Guillaume-Fray/Mobile-Robotics/README.md

 # Mobile-Robotics
-Simulation of localisation and path planning of a small robot with 2 tracks (no wheels) on a 2D custom map with holes and cliffs.
+Localisation and Path Planning of a small robot with 2 tracks in a 2D-Simulation environment.

 Includes: .
 Implementation of forward and inverse kinematics
           .
 Localisation algorithms